Refrigeration

 Challenges with cold chain logistics

-Cold supply chain shippers face increasing pressure to ensure temperature-sensitive goods are kept at optimal temperatures.
+Cold supply chain shippers face increasing pressure to ensure temperature-sensitive goods are kept at optimal temperatures through proper cold chain management.
 However, this constant challenge only gets more sophisticated with every passing year.

-The different challenges range from increases in temperature sensitivity, quality standards, and volumes of goods, to continually mounting and dynamic regulations.
+The different challenges range from increases in temperature sensitivity, quality standards, and volumes of goods, to continually mounting and dynamic regulations and regulatory cold chain requirements, including GDP compliance

-It is becoming more complicated to service the global market, drive down costs, become more strategic, and address capacity and resource constraints– all while managing customers’ dynamic demands for their temperature-sensitive cargo.
+It is becoming more complicated to service the global market, drive down costs, become more strategic, and address capacity and resource constraints – all while managing customers’ dynamic demands for their temperature-sensitive cargo and maintaining end-to-end cold chain visibility.

-Furthermore, as everyday consumers get more informed about their health, the demand for fresher foods and products raises another logistical challenge.
+Furthermore, as everyday consumers get more informed about their health and sustainability, the demand for fresher foods and products raises another logistical challenge.

-As suppliers of fresh foods find more innovative ways to bring their products to the consumer safely and quickly, the pressure mounts on shippers to maintain this freshness.
+As suppliers of fresh foods find more innovative ways to bring their products to the consumer safely and quickly via improved last-mile cold chain delivery, the pressure mounts on shippers to maintain this freshness through robust cold chain integrity protocols

-And with more unique foods currently sourced from all over the world, maintaining the integrity of foods becomes all the more challenging.
+And with more unique foods currently sourced from all over the world, maintaining the integrity of foods becomes all the more challenging — requiring sophisticated temperature-controlled logistics solutions with real-time temperature monitoring and comprehensive temperature excursion management.

 Unfortunately, the food industry is not the only one where temperature fluctuations within the supply chain can negatively impact goods.